ydalosa/sylvain69780.github.io/_posts/2020-03-03-notes-about-happy-jumping.md

 [Calculated Occusion, adjustment of key, fill, bounce lights intensity and colors, specular](https://youtu.be/Cfe5UQ-1L9Q?t=14387)

 The sun_spe ligthing term, very special, is explained at [4:09](https://youtu.be/Cfe5UQ-1L9Q?t=14952) and it is very short.
 I searched for it for long time.
+It is a blinn phong formula.

 [fresnel](https://youtu.be/Cfe5UQ-1L9Q?t=15270)